BetProtocol (BEPRO) Achieves Market Cap of $1.23 Million

-BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the US dollar during the 24 hour period ending at 23:00 PM Eastern on March 1st.
-One BetProtocol token can now be purchased for about $0.0007 or 0.00000002 BTC on popular exchanges.
+BetProtocol (CURRENCY:BEPRO) traded down 1.7% against the US dollar during the 24 hour period ending at 23:00 PM E.T. on March 6th.
+One BetProtocol token can currently be purchased for about $0.0007 or 0.00000002 BTC on major exchanges.
 In the last seven days, BetProtocol has traded down 6.3% against the US dollar.
-BetProtocol has a total market capitalization of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
+BetProtocol has a market capitalization of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last day.

 Here is how similar cryptocurrencies have performed in the last day: